zulip/zulip/templates/zerver/gitlab-error.md

 You are using the **GitLab auth backend**, but it is not properly configured.
-Please check the following:
+Configuring Gitlab auth is **optional** and is required only if you are working on an issue related to Gitlab auth.
+To configure, please check the following:

 * You have added `{{ root_domain_uri }}/complete/gitlab/` as the callback
 URL in the OAuth application in GitLab.
 You can register OAuth apps at